Personalizing Agent Privacy Decisions via Logical Entailment

 Each hierarchical relationship is derived from two sources: (1) \textbf{User's prior privacy judgments:} Relationships are inferred directly from the user's prior privacy judgments ($D_u$).
 For instance, if a user approves a request involving parents but denies an identical request involving friends, \method{} infers a higher trust level for parents.
 This ensures the ontology is personalized.
-(2) \textbf{General norms:} For relationships not present in $D_u$, \method{} leverages the LLM's encoded societal norms.
+(2) \textbf{General norms:} For relationships not present in $D_u$, \method{} leverages the LLM's societal norm awareness.
 For example, the LLM can infer that a typical user generally trusts family more than acquaintances.
-Figure \ref{fig:example_ontology} illustrates a data type ontology generated by Gemini 2.5 Pro using this method.
+Figure \ref{fig:example_ontology} illustrates a data type ontology generated by Gemini 2.5 Pro for a particular user in the evaluation dataset using this method.